duckdb/duckdb-web/dev/building.md

 When previously pinned blocks in the BufferManager are unpinned, with this flag enabled we destroy them instantly to make sure that there aren't situations where this memory is still being used, despite not being pinned.

 #### `DEBUG_STACKTRACE`
 When a crash or assertion hit occurs in a test, print a stack trace.
-This is useful for debugging when a crash occurs in a hard to debug through a debugger query / long running query.
+This is useful when debugging a crash that is hard to pinpoint with a debugger attached.

 ### Miscellaneous Flags